NicolasMeseguer/pcgcn/README.md

 ## Notes

 1. Make sure to recompile PCGCN, `$ make install`, whenever you change any module (i.e. layers, model, train, etc).
+2. [Graphlaxy @ requirements.py] Copies `pyconfig.h` from the local directory of Python into the `Include/` directory.

 ## References